czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 The storage quota for home directories is **limited to 10 GB**, therefore this space is suitable for small files and datasets and not suitable for storing large datasets.

-::::{dropdown} Exercise: What can you store in your home directory?
+::::{admonition} Exercise: What can you store in your home directory?
-:open:
+:class: exercise

 Select all that apply: